 You sometimes buy too many pizzas, but the problem here is that you can not eat all of them.
-Therefore, you have to store the remains in a fridge.
+Therefore, you have to store the leftovers in a fridge.
 However, the next morning or after some days, you check the pizzas and realize that they are too hard and dry to eat.

 Steps Of Reheating Pizza In An Oven

+Although pizzas are available in many types, they can get reheated in pretty much the same way.
 Here are some easy steps you should follow to get juicy and crispy reheated pizza as you want: